fredzqm/chatRoom/README.md

 # Chat Room
 ##### This project consists of a little framework to build a chat room.

+### Run the code

+You can type `make` to compile all the codes.

+Launch ./server and ./client, like

+    ./client [-p portNumber] [-h hostName]
+    ./server [-p portNumber]

+portNumber default to be 5555. hostName default to be localhost.

+You can launch multiple instance of the clients, and all of them will appear in the same chat room.

 ### Functionalities

-You can type make to compile all the codes.

-Launch ./client and ./server.

-There are three types of commands you can type:
+There are three types of commands you can type in a chat:

 1. exit
         to exit the chat room
 2. loat \<fileName\>
-        to transfer some file
+        To transfer some file.
+This file will be transfered to everyone else and saved at the same relative location.
-3. Any other unrecognized commands are treated as regular messages
+3. Any other unrecognized commands are treated as regular messages Other people will recieve a message indicating you said ...

 ### Files